-You have received your new proposal from your partner for a Dynamics AX Implementation and are reviewing the services section looking for ways to trim cost.
-At last your eyes land on the item you were looking for and that you are anxious to hack away at like a bad hangnail – Project Management Services.
-You as the budget conscious client think to yourself “this is a redlined item that everyone on my client team can get behind.
-Cutting Project Manager services won’t have any negative impact on the project deliverables – the Project Manager is really not doing anything so our AX Implementation won’t suffer.”
+You have received your new proposal from your partner for a Microsoft Dynamics Implementation and are reviewing the services section looking for ways to trim cost.
+At last your eyes land on the item, you were looking for and that you are anxious to hack away at like a bad hangnail – Project Management Services.
+You as the budget-conscious client think to yourself “this is a redlined item that everyone on my client team can get behind.
+Cutting Project Manager services won’t have any negative impact on the project deliverables – the Project Manager is really not doing anything so our Implementation won’t suffer.”
 Not so fast….

 The Project Manager role is one that often gets cut from the ERP Implementation Services proposal or at best, pared back to a bare-bones administrative role.
 For years I was in Business Development and it was the first place prospects looked to cut costs in their services when the budget was constrained.
 Having served in the role of Project Manager prior to my Business Development efforts I knew first-hand the dangers of trying to succeed at implementing an ERP system without having a Project Manager so I was well prepared to counter these objections.

 Clients often justify cutting the Project Management services with reasons like:

 - I can save money on Project Manager services to add more scope either through more functionality or additional licensing.
 (Sounds dangerous to me – like putting more passengers on a bus without a driver.)

 - My people are good communicators so I don’t need someone to send out emails.
 (Project Managers are not only effective communicators but they do much more than passively send emails.)

 - Our project isn’t that complicated said the 50M company – we can self-manage.
 (An ERP implementation is complex regardless of the size of the company because a change in the business process is complex for the combination of systems and humans.)